nf-core/hicar/docs/usage.md

 There is something going wrong with the conda environment building.
 Just try to remove the conda environment folder and resume the run.

-* Error: `The exit status of the task that caused the workflow execution to fail was: null.`
+* Error: `unable to load shared object 'work/conda/env-xxxxxx/lib/R/library/rtracklayer/libs/rtracklayer.dylib', dlopen(rtracklayer.dylib, 6) Library not loaded: @rpath/libssl.1.1.dylib`

-Check the files are readable for the workflow.
+The openssl installation have issues for `conda`.
+Try to reinstall it by `conda activate work/conda/env-xxxxxx && conda install --force-reinstall -y openssl`

-* Error:  `Session aborted -- Cause: Unable to execute HTTP request: ngi-igenomes.s3.amazonaws.com`
+* Error: `error Can't locate Statistics/Basic.pm`

-The s3 connection reached the limitation of connection.
-Try to resume the analysis one hour later.
+The perl-statistics-basic installed in wrong location.
+Try to reinstall it by `conda activate work/conda/env-xxxxx && perl -MCPAN -e 'CPAN::install(Statistics::Basic)'`